Evaluating Feature Dependent Noise in Preference-based Reinforcement Learning

+where the threshold $t$ is chosen such that an $\epsilon$ fraction of samples satisfy the condition.
+The induced FDN model is model-relative and can be interpreted as hypothesis-dependent feature noise.
+In particular, corruption is applied to samples satisfying $|\Delta \hat{G}_\theta(\phi(\tau_1),\phi(\tau_2))| < t$, corresponding to points near the decision boundary of the learnt reward model.
+As the absolute margin $|\Delta \hat{G}_\theta(\phi(\tau_1),\phi(\tau_2))|$ increases, samples lie farther from the boundary and are therefore less subject to corruption.
+This construction yields structured feature-dependent noise that adapts to the hypothesis class and concentrates corruption in regions where the model is least confident (most uncertain).

 \textbf{Hybrid Noise:} The intuition behind hybrid noise is that some samples may be ambiguous due to both behaviorally small differences (similar trajectories) or instability (high feature subset magnitude) and low model confidence (as indicated by similar returns).
-Hence, in this type of FDN, we combine the noise model of behavioral FDN with uncertainty-aware noise.
-Targeted behavioral noise in areas where the reward model is highly uncertain would result in an induced noise distribution correlated with the true preference distribution and hence make it difficult for the reward model to distinguish between preference ambiguity and preference annotation error.
-For each trajectory pair $x = (\tau_1,\tau_2)$, we compute a trajectory behavior-based score denoted by $\text{score}_{\text{f}}(x)$ and a model-uncertainty-based score denoted by $\text{score}_{\text{u}}(x)$ derived from uncertainty of the reward model.
+Hence, in this type of FDN, we combine the noise model of behavioral FDN with margin dependent noise.
+Targeted behavioral noise in areas where the reward model is highly ambiguous, which would result in an induced noise distribution correlated with the true preference distribution and hence make it difficult for the reward model to distinguish between preference ambiguity and preference annotation error.
+For each trajectory pair $x = (\tau_1,\tau_2)$, we compute a trajectory behavior-based score denoted by $\text{score}_{\text{f}}(x)$ and a margin-uncertainty-based score denoted by $\text{score}_{\text{u}}(x)$ derived from marginal uncertainty of the reward model.
 For $\text{score}_{\text{f}}(x)$, it can be any kind of other noise.
-For example, we can take trajectory distance as $\text{score}_{\text{f}}(x)$, giving a hybrid noise of trajectory similarity noise and uncertainty-aware noise.
+For example, we can take trajectory distance as $\text{score}_{\text{f}}(x)$, giving a hybrid noise of trajectory similarity noise and margin dependent noise.
 The total score for every trajectory pair is

-Here, $\alpha \in [0,1]$ is a weight coefficient that balances the contribution of the feature-based score and the model-uncertainty score.
-Here, if $\alpha=0$, then it gives uncertainty-aware noise and if $\alpha=1$, it gives the feature-based noise. \\
+Here, $\alpha \in [0,1]$ is a weight coefficient that balances the contribution of the feature-based score and the margin-uncertainty score.
+Here, if $\alpha=0$, then it gives margin dependent noise and if $\alpha=1$, it gives the feature-based noise. \\